intermine/intermine-ws-java-docs/README.md

-# InterMine Webservice Client 3.0 Examples
+# InterMine Webservice Client Examples

-3 July 2019

 This Java client library is for use with Web services attached to InterMine data-warehouses.
 It abstracts